Skip to content

 • You need to be at your departure gate at least 45 – 60 minutes before departure.

-• If you travel to an EU country, you will go through passport control in the first Schengen airport you arrive in.
+• If you travel to a Schengen country, you will go through passport control in the first Schengen airport you arrive in.
 If for instance, you fly with KLM to Frankfurt, you will do passport control in Amsterdam.
 If you fly to Frankfurt via Dubai for example, they will check your passport at your departure gate in Dubai, but only go through passport control in Frankfurt.

 Wheelchair assistance